hkabbech/TrackSegNet/paper/paper.md

 # Acknowledgements

-I would like to thanks Selçuk Yavuz and Martin van Royen for sharing SPT dataset, Maarten W. Paul for testing the software and fixing minor mistakes.
+I would like to thanks Selçuk Yavuz and Martin van Royen for sharing SPT data used as a toy example, Maarten W. Paul for testing the software and fixing minor mistakes.
 This work was supported by the Dutch Research Council (NWO) through the Building Blocks of Life research program (GENOMETRACK project, Grant No. 737.016.014).

 # References